peterprib/node-red-contrib-gpu/README.md

 There are 3 ports.
 One for success, second for failure and third if GPU not supported by hardware.
 The last allows CPU based equivalents to be implemented so flow can be hardware agnostic.

+Pipeline allows information to be retained in GPU between nodes minimising overhead of loading and unloading GPU.

 ![gpu node](documentation/gpu node.jpg "gpu node")

 Functions